framasoft/mobilizon/docs/contribute/activity_pub.md

 ## Instance subscriptions

 Instances subscribe to each other through an internal actor named `relay@instance.tld` that publishes (through `Announce`) every created content to it's followers.
-Each content creation share is saved so that updates and deletes are correctly sent to every
+Each content creation share is saved so that updates and deletes are correctly sent to every relay subscriber.

 ## Activities